Marriages in accordance with foreign law – step-by-step

 Norwegian citizen who is not resident in Norway

-Norwegian citizens who have moved away from Norway must usually provide documentation from their country of residence in order to be issued a certificate of no impediment to marriage or a marriage license.
+Norwegian citizens who have moved away from Norway must usually provide documentation of marital status from their country of residence in order to be issued a certificate of no impediment to marriage or a marriage license.

 The online form consists of both the personal declaration and the declaration from your sponsors.